7img/simple-grunt-starter/readme.md

 ## Simple Grunt starter:
 - Compiles SCSS / SASS to one style.css file.
 - Also minifies that style.css to style.min.css.
 For use on your live websites.
-- Automaticly includes bootstrap-sass that you can overwrite with your own variables.
+- automatically includes bootstrap-sass that you can overwrite with your own variables.
 Theming your Bootstrap has never been easier!
-- Add any scss file and it gets included automaticly!
+- Add any scss file and it gets included automatically!
 - Checks your js files for errors.
 - Combines JS files to one custom.js file.
 - Adds Bootstrap javascript to your javascript file.
 - Minifies that javascript file to a custom.min.js for your live websites.
-- Add any javascript file and it gets included automaticly!
+- Add any javascript file and it gets included automatically!
 - Supports LiveReload!

 ## Getting Started